William Contreras Player Props: Brewers vs. Reds

-On Saturday, William Contreras (.472 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 4:10 PM ET.
+On Sunday, William Contreras (.556 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Reds.
+He had two hits (going 2-for-4 with a home run and an RBI) in his last appearance against the Reds.

 William Contreras Game Info & Props vs. the Reds